Contribution towards Zero elimination of Malaria in Southern Africa

 The Elimination 8 (E8) initiative includes Angola, Botswana, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe with interventions aimed at elimination of Malaria in most southern countries and better control of Malaria in boarding countries.
 This initiative is funded by the Global Fund to fight HIV/AIDS, TB and Malaria.
 DAPP Namibia is part of the E8 cross border consortium along the Namibian – Angolan border with two organizations in Namibia and three operating on the Angolan side of the border in cooperation with the Ministry of Health and Social Services in both countries.

-The principal objective of the project activities is to contribute to the pre-elimination of Malaria in Namibia and contribute to better control of Malaria in the southern part of Angola.
-The strategy is a combination of testing, diagnosing, treatment, information and surveillance of Malaria through community mobilization, mobile, and stationary health services in close cooperation with health authorities.
+The principal objective/strategy of the project activities is to contribute to the pre-elimination of Malaria in Namibia and contribute to better control of Malaria in the southern part of Angola.
+The strategy consists of testing, diagnosing, treatment, information and surveillance of Malaria through community mobilization, mobile, and stationary health services in close cooperation with health authorities.

-Community members have shown appreciation towards this new initiative stating that: It is good that everyone was tested, and those who were tested positive were treated.
+" It is good that everyone is tested, and those who were tested positive were treated.
 It is also good that people do not have to go to the hospital and get tested and they did not spent any cent” said a community member when asked whether the project has brought change to the area.

 32,645 people tested in 2018.